Shyam-AI/Image2image/README.md

             In our setting, the generator model takes a grayscale image (1-channel image) and produces a 2-channel image, a channel for *a and another for *b.
             The discriminator, takes these two produced channels and concatenates them with the input grayscale image and decides whether this new 3-channel image is fake or real.

-            # Reason : Using the above mentioned technique, we were able to reduce the number of trainable parameters as we the model has to only learn A and B channel,
+            # Reason : Using the above mentioned technique, we were able to reduce the number of trainable parameters as  the model has to only learn A and B channel,
                        thus reducing the model size.
  # Project flow diagram (Architecture)